okta/okta-oidc-xamarin/README.md

 # Okta Xamarin SDK

-> :warning: Beta alert!
-This library is in beta.
-See [release status](#release-status) for more information.

 This library is a Xamarin library for communicating with Okta as an OAuth 2.0 + OpenID Connect provider, it follows current best practice for native apps using [Authorization Code Flow + PKCE](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code-pkce).

 ## Release Status